JeremiSavard/jeremi-savard-portfolio/src/lib/md/svelte.md

 <button on:click={() => count = count + 1}>Count</button>
 ```

-I am currently learning this new framework and hoping to be proficient with it in a near future!
+I am currently learning this new framework and hoping to be proficient with it in the near future!

 Also, this portfolio was made with SvelteKit.